top of page

 Apostle to the Scandinavians

-The year 2026 marks the 1200th anniversary of the beginning of his mission to Scandinavia.
+of the beginning of his mission to Scandinavia.

-It is no surprise that the Apostle and Patron Saint of the North inspires this mission.
-What is striking, however, is how closely his life reflects the reality the Catholic Church still faces in Scandinavia today.
+This mission is appropriately inspired by him, as the year 2026 marks the 1200th anniversary of the beginning of his mission to Scandinavia.
+What is striking is how closely his life reflects the reality the Catholic Church still faces in Scandinavia today.

 In 831, he was appointed Archbishop of Hamburg and given responsibility for the northern missions.
-But his work was fragile—dependent on uncertain political alliances, marked by resistance, and sustained with very limited means.
+But his work was fragile, dependent on uncertain political alliances, marked by resistance, and sustained with very limited means.

 With almost nothing left, Ansgarius moved to Bremen and slowly began again.
-Through patience and persistence, he gained the trust of Danish rulers and secured permission to build churches and preach openly, even if it was only as a tolerated faith.When he died in 865, Christianity was still fragile in the North.
+Through patience and persistence, he gained the trust of Danish rulers and secured permission to build churches and preach openly, even if it was only as a tolerated minority faith.
+When he died in 865, Christianity was still fragile in the North.
 It would take more than 200 years before the faith fully took hold in Scandinavia.

 His work was never easy, never secure, and rarely rewarded with immediate success.
+That same reality remains today.

-Through this app, we make the Gospel accessible in three languages - so that, step by step, the faith can take root again.
+Through this app, we make the Gospel accessible in three languages, so that step by step, the faith can take root again.

 The Experience